The Center for Children’s Initiatives collaborated with strategic partners in advocacy campaigns to win support for our core policy areas:

 READY FOR COLLEGE CAMPAIGN

-CCI partners with the Schuyler Center for Analysis and Advocacy and the Alliance for Quality Education to lead the Ready for Kindergarten, Ready for College Campaign (Ready for K!), to mobilize public and policymaker support for strategic investments and policies in pre-K and child care in New York.
-Now in its fifth year, the campaign works with the full range of early childhood and public education advocates and also seeks to engage new partners and champions emerging in the women’s, civil rights, family leave, labor and community organizing campaigns across the state.
+CCI partnered with the Schuyler Center for Analysis and Advocacy and the Alliance for Quality Education to lead the Ready for Kindergarten, Ready for College Campaign (Ready for K!), to mobilize public and policymaker support for strategic investments and policies in pre-K and child care in New York.
+Now in its sixth year, the campaign works with the full range of early childhood and public education advocates and also seeks to engage new partners and champions emerging in the women’s, civil rights, family leave, labor and community organizing campaigns across the state.
 Ready for K uses outreach, communication and reports to build momentum for our priorities.
-We actively seek to align our agenda with key coalitions, including the Winning Beginning New York Coalition, the Empire State Child Care Campaign, and the Campaign for Children in New York City.
-For more information, check out our 2020 State Budget Toolkit.
+We actively seek to align our agenda with key coalitions, including the Winning Beginning New York Coalition, the Empire State Campaign for Child Care, the Campaign for Children in New York City, the Raising New York Coalition and the Kids Can't Wait Campaign.
+For current information on the Ready for K Campaign, contact email@example.com or firstname.lastname@example.org.

 SECURING THE RIGHT TO PRE-K